Frequently Asked Questions

 Los Angeles, CA 90030-1134

-If you don’t think that either the AME Settlement, the Newport Settlement, or both Settlements are fair, you can object to the Settlement(s) and tell the Court that you don’t agree with the Settlement(s) or some part of it.
+If you don’t think that the Symetra Settlement is fair, you can object to the Settlement and tell the Court that you don’t agree with the Settlement or some part of it.

-To do so, you must mail or file a written statement of objection to the United States District Court for the Western District of Tennessee, or by filing them in person at any location of the United States District Court for the Western District of Tennessee, and be filed or postmarked on or before June 6, 2025.
-To be considered, the objection must state: (1) your full name; (2) your address; 3) the telephone number and email address where you may be contacted; (4) all grounds for the objection, with specificity and with factual and legal support for each stated ground; (5) the identity of any witnesses you may call to testify; (6) copies of any exhibits that you intend to introduce into evidence at the Fairness Hearing; (7) a statement of the identity (including name, address, law firm, phone number and email) of any lawyer who will be representing you with respect to any objection; (8) a statement of whether you intend to appear at the Fairness Hearing with or without counsel; (9) a statement as to whether the objection applies only to you, to you and a specific subset of the Class, or the entire Class; and (10) a statement as to whether you are objecting to the AME Settlement and/or the Newport Settlement.
+To be considered, the objection must contain: (1) your full name; (2) your address; (3) the telephone number and email address where you may be contacted; (4) all grounds for the objection, with specificity and with factual and legal support for each stated ground; (5) the identity of any witnesses you may call to testify; (6) copies of any exhibits that you intend to introduce into evidence at the Final Approval Hearing; (7) a statement of the identity (including name, address, law firm, phone number and email address) of any lawyer who will be representing you with respect to any objection; (8) a statement of whether you intend to appear at the Final Approval Hearing with or without counsel; and (9) a statement as to whether the objection applies only to you, to you and a specific subset of the Class, or the entire Class.

-A copy of the objection must also be delivered by hand, email, or first-class mail to Class Counsel and to the AME Defendants’ counsel and/or Newport’s counsel, depending on which Settlement(s) you are objecting to, at the mailing or email addresses listed in Section 8.3 of the AME and Newport Settlement Agreements, available here.
+A copy of the objection must also be delivered by hand, email, or first-class mail to Class Counsel and to Symetra’s counsel, at the mailing or email addresses listed in Section 8.3 of the Symetra Settlement Agreement, available on the Case Documents page.

-Your objection must be received no later than June 6, 2025 or you will be deemed to have waived any objections.
+Your objection must be received no later than July 17, 2026, or you will be deemed to have waived any objections.

 In re: AME Church Employee Retirement Fund Litigation Settlement Administrator